ShaheimOH/24/index.md

 # The same 24 hours: The fallacy of a meritocracy in a neoliberal society

-## Part 1: Neoliberal theory
+## Part 1: Neoliberalism theory

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Neoliberalism is said to be the most dominant political ideology of our time.
+The conservative party commonly subscribe to this ideology and many of their policies have a neoliberal underpinning.
+Moreover, neoliberalism is heavily associated with Thatcherism, which saw the privatisation of state-run services, i.e. UK railway and British Telecommunications (BT).

 ### Markdown